Herbal First Aid Kit

 Essential Herbs for Your First Aid Kit

-Here are some critical herbs to consider for your herbal first aid kit:
+Here are some popular herbs to consider for your herbal first aid kit:

 • Calendula: Calendula is well-known for its therapeutic qualities, and it works wonders for cuts, scrapes, and minor burns.